scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

-As the tech industry and computation-based research continues to gravitate toward using more and more data to solve problems, the capability to interact with and understand the underlying data that is being used becomes increasingly important.
-As part of this growing need, development of effective visualization tools and frameworks has turned into an ecosystem where components from different sources all work in unison and developers can piece together what they need for their specific goals.
+As the tech industry and computation-based research continues to gravitate toward using more and more data to solve problems, the capability to interact with and understand that underlying data becomes increasingly important.
+Development of effective visualization tools and frameworks to address this need has turned into an ecosystem where components from different sources all work in unison and developers can piece together what they need for their specific goals.
 For many reasons, including the ease of organization and allowing documentation, development, and analysis to all exist in the same place, Jupyter notebooks [@jupyter] have become a common platform for data science workflows, and by extension have become the common ground where these different tools can coexist.
 This ability to interact with and visualize data plays a crucial role in many data science/analysis workflows by allowing users to manipulate and explore, thus enhancing comprehension, improving user